Call for Applications - WRIT 7100 Co-Facilitator

-Applicants should post a cover letter, cv, and sample of teaching materials to our Canvas site by 5:00 pm on Friday, April 10.
-Follow the link below to access the Canvas site and upload application materials https://canvas.cornell.edu/enroll/36N34P
+Applicants should post a cover letter, cv, and sample of teaching materials to our Canvas site.
+Follow this link to access the Canvas site and upload application materials: https://canvas.cornell.edu/enroll/36N34P

 Guidelines for Application Materials: